Nguonchhay/RUPPFSM/README.md

 1 : Clone project from github `https://github.com/Nguonchhay/RUPPFSM`

-2 : Open project with your favorite edit.
+2 : Open project with your favorite editor.
 We recommend to use Eclipse Mar

 3 : Right click on file `FSMDemo.java`